-- It will help to secure a liveable Sunshine Coast for current and future generations; - International recognition, through a UNESCO Biosphere credential, will enable Sunshine Coast residents and business to leverage the benefits and opportunities that come with this; - Being a UNESCO Biosphere will support, encourage and unite residents, industry, businesses and council to collaborate and continue with sustainable practices; - The biosphere will wrap around and complement our three long term strategies, to support the management of sustainable growth while maintaining region's liveability into the future; and - The UNESCO Biosphere program will provide third party, independent recognition and validation that collectively residents, industry, businesses and council are progressing towards achieving our vision - to become Australia's most sustainable region - Healthy.
+- It will help to secure a liveable Sunshine Coast for current and future generations; - International recognition, through a UNESCO Biosphere credential, will enable Sunshine Coast residents and businesses to leverage the opportunities and benefits that come with this: - Being a UNESCO Biosphere will support, encourage and unite residents, industry, businesses and Council to collaborate and continue with sustainable practices; - The biosphere will wrap around and complement our three long term strategies, to support the management of sustainable growth while maintaining the region's liveability into the future; and - The UNESCO Biosphere program will provide third party, independent recognition and validation, that collectively, residents, industry, businesses and Council are progressing toward achieving our vision - to become Australia's most sustainable region - Healthy.
 Smart.
 Creative.